Adrian Molofsky

 San Francisco, CA

-• Developed image reconstruction, analysis, and visualization pipelines for live-cell imaging datasets.
+• Developed image reconstruction, analysis, and visualization pipelines for time-lapse microscopy.

 • Implemented data preprocessing, feature extraction, and image registration across 4K+ image frames.